KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/index.md

 2. [`ujust`](./ujust.md) - Custom scripts maintained by Bazzite & Universal Blue contributors that can install applications.
 3. [Homebrew](./Homebrew.md) - Install applications intended to run inside of the terminal (CLI/TUI).
 4. [Quadlet](./Quadlet.md) - Run containerized applications as a [systemd service](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/7/html/system_administrators_guide/chap-managing_services_with_systemd#sect-Managing_Services_with_systemd-Services).
-5. [Distrobox](./Distrobox.md) - Intended for legacy applications that do not support Flatpak and Homebrew, or for use as development boxes.
+5. [Distrobox](./Distrobox.md) - Access to most Linux package managers for software that do not support Flatpak and Homebrew and for use as development boxes.
 6. [AppImage](./AppImage.md) - Portable universal package format that relies on specific host libraries at a system-level, usually obtained from a project's website.
 7. [`rpm-ostree`](./rpm-ostree.md) - Layer Fedora packages at a system-level (**not recommended, use as a last resort**)